fasrc/User_Codes/AI/OpenAI/Whisper/README.md

 (openai_env) [jharvard@holy8a24301 ~]$ export SSL_CERT_FILE='/etc/pki/tls/certs/ca-bundle.crt'

 # Run Whisper example
-You would need to download the sample audio file, harvard.wav, and the example script, openai-whisper-test.py, to your profile on Cannon in order to run this example.
+You would need to download the sample audio file, _harvard.wav_, and the example script, openai-whisper-test.py, to your profile on Cannon in order to run this example.
 Remember to update the path of harvard.wav in openai-whisper-test.py to its location on Cannon for the example to